 Resources & Reserves

-- Mineral Resources which are not Mineral Reserves do not have demonstrated economic viability.
-The Mineral Resources in this AIF were estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), CIM Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council.
+- Mineral Resources are not Mineral Reserves and by definition do not have demonstrated economic viability.
+The Mineral Resources in this news release were estimated using the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), CIM Standards on Mineral Resources and Reserves, Definitions and Guidelines prepared by the CIM Standing Committee on Reserve Definitions and adopted by CIM Council (2014).

-- Contained metal figures and totals may differ due to rounding of figures.
+- Contained metal values and totals may differ due to rounding of figures.